VictorCazanave/svg-maps/packages/zimbabwe/README.md

 # 🇿🇼 Zimbabwe

-Contains all the provinces of Zinbabwe:
+Contains all the provinces of Zimbabwe:

 * Bulawayo
 * Harare